heavyai/sqlalchemy-heavyai/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bits helps, and credit will always be given.

 You can contribute in many ways: